quangctkm9207/rest-webservice-gradle/README.md

 In this project, PostgreSQL database is used to persist data.
 So, make sure to install it and replace your own database credentials in `NoteDatabase.java` file.
-That is my mistake to make it more completed.
+I am sorry for making it more complex than it was expected.

 ### Run
 ```bash